WellWired Journal

 Videos are trickier because you're watching something move, and your brain tends to fill in gaps.
 Still, there are signs:

-• Edge flickering.
+- Edge flickering.
 Around the jawline, hairline, and edges of the face, you might see a slight shimmer or flicker.
-This is where the AI-generated face is being blended onto the original video.
+The AI-generated face is blended onto the original video.

 The "Zoom In" Test